-Asynchronous Online Course: An online course meets completely online.
-There are no required meetings on campus, and while there are due dates and deadlines, there are no regular meetings, either on campus or online, with required attendance.
+Asynchronous Online Course: An online course that meets completely online.
+While there are due dates and deadlines, there are no regular meetings, either on campus or online, with required attendance.
 There may be online sessions at a particular time, but they are recorded for those who cannot attend at a particular time.